FHantke/brave-browser-wiki/Blocking-goals-and-policy.md

 Brave's default settings attempt to protect user privacy by blocking third-party advertising.
 Brave's goal in doing so is not to block the advertisement images themselves, but to block the tracking such advertisements cause.
 In practice, it is difficult-to-impossible to distinguish third-party advertising with third-party tracking, so Brave blocks both.

 In Standard blocking mode (the default), Brave does not apply network-level filter list blocking to first-party requests.
 In Aggressive blocking mode, both third-party and first-party requests are blocked.
 Read more in the [blog post](https://brave.com/privacy-updates/9-web-compat-blocking/).

-Note 1 : Regional adblock lists (read more below) always operate in Aggressive blocking mode.
+Regional adblock lists (read more below) always operate in Aggressive blocking mode.

-Note 2: Brave will always attempt to block anti-adblock behavior.
+Brave will always attempt to block anti-adblock behavior.

 ### First-party blocking